 Early Life

 Wang Wei was born in Shanghai, China, in October 1970.
 His father was a Russian language translator for the Chinese Air Force, and his mother was a university professor.
-At the age of seven, Wang moved with his family to Hong Kong, where he attended primary and secondary school.
-Despite his academic background, he chose not to pursue higher education and instead entered the manufacturing sector.
+At age 7, Wang's family moved to Hong Kong, where he attended primary and secondary school.
+Despite his academic background, Wang did not pursue a university education and instead worked in the manufacturing sector.

 Rise to Success